Icinga

 Icinga is an open-source computer system and network monitoring application.
-It was originally created as a fork of the Nagios system monitoring application in 2009.
+It was created as a fork of the Nagios system monitoring application in 2009.

-Icinga is working to improve the Nagios' development process, as well as adding new features such as a modern Web 2.0 style user interface, additional database connectors (for MySQL, Oracle, and PostgreSQL), and a REST API that lets administrators integrate numerous extensions without complicated modification of the Icinga core.
+Icinga tries to improve Nagios' development process as well as adding new features such as a modern Web 2.0 style user interface, additional database connectors (for MySQL, Oracle, and PostgreSQL), and a REST API that lets administrators integrate numerous extensions without complicated modification of the Icinga core.

-The Icinga developers also seek to reflect community needs more closely and to integrate patches more quickly.
-The first stable version, 1.0, was released in December 2009, and the version counter had risen every couple of months as of January 2010.
+The first stable version, 1.0, was released in December 2009, and new versions were released every couple of months as of January 2010.

+In 2012, development of a new core component was started and released in 2014 as Icinga 2 to allow for profound architectural changes compared to the Nagios core.

+History

+In May 2009, a group of developers from the Nagios community announced the fork Icinga, citing their dissatisfaction with the stagnant development of the Nagios software at the time and their desire to open its development to a broader base.
 The name Icinga is a Zulu word meaning "it looks for", "it browses" or "it examines" and is pronounced with a click consonant.

-History

-In May 2009 a group of developers from the Nagios community announced the fork Icinga, citing their dissatisfaction with the stagnant development of the Nagios software at the time and their desire to open its development to a broader base.

-In their first year, Icinga developers released separate versions of Core, API and Web, and celebrated their 10,000th download.
+In their first year, Icinga developers released separate versions of Core, API, and Web, and celebrated their 10,000th download.

-In its second year, the Icinga project released unified and stable Core and Web; added dual-stack IPv6 / IPv4 support, optimized database connectivity and revamped the Icinga Web user interface, integrating various community add-ons (PNP4Nagios, LConf, Heatmap and Business Process Addon).
+In its second year, the Icinga project released unified and stable Core and Web; added dual-stack IPv6 and IPv4 support, optimized database connectivity, and revamped the Icinga Web user interface, integrating various community add-ons (PNP4Nagios, LConf, Heatmap and Business Process Addon).
 The project achieved more than 70,000 downloads and grew to 23 team members.

-In their second year, Icinga celebrated their 100,000th download, integrated the Icinga API component into Icinga Web; improved SLA reporting; and extended the Icinga virtual appliances to the Debian, OpenSUSE and CentOS operating systems.
+In their second year, Icinga celebrated their 100,000th download, integrated the Icinga API component into Icinga Web, improved SLA reporting; and extended the Icinga virtual appliances to the Debian, OpenSUSE and CentOS operating systems.

-In October 2012 the Icinga project released a technology preview of a core framework replacement and parallel development branch, Icinga 2.
-The developers expressed their intentions to rewrite the core to correct shortcomings, such as complicated configuration and scalability limitations in large deployments.
-The project signposted plans to write the Icinga 2 core mainly in C++, design a new component loader architecture, and remodel the process of executing monitoring checks.
+In October 2012, the Icinga project released a technology preview of Icinga 2.
+It was a core framework replacement and parallel development branch.
+The developers said they want to rewrite the core to fix problems.
+These include the complicated setup and scalability limits in big deployments.
+They plan to rewrite the Icinga 2 core in C++ and design a new component loader architecture.
+They also plan to change how monitoring checks run.

-In June 2014 the Icinga project released the first stable release of Icinga 2.
+In June 2014, the Icinga project released the first stable release of Icinga 2.
 New features, such as an agent or API feature, are scheduled for later releases.

-Timeline of releases

 Features

 Due to its nature as a fork, Icinga offers Nagios’ features with some additions such as optional reporting module with improved SLA accuracy, additional database connectors for PostgreSQL and Oracle, and distributed systems for redundant monitoring.
 Icinga also maintains configuration and plug-in compatibility with Nagios, facilitating migration between the two monitoring software.